The Alternative 'Russia Scandal'

 By all accounts, she was not actively involved.
 One of her deputies handled the matter, which was not considered controversial because uranium is widely bought and sold around the world for a range of purposes, from nuclear power plant fuel to medical treatments and research.

 "It's a commercial market, it's a global market.
 Companies get bought and sold.
-Some of the companies that do the buying are controlled by foreign governments," said Matthew Bunn, who heads the Project on Managing the Atom, a nuclear policy research group at Harvard's Kennedy School.
+Some of the companies that do the buying are controlled by foreign governments," said Matthew Bunn, who heads the Project on Managing the Atom, a nuclear policy research group at Harvard's John F. Kennedy School of Government.
 "That's the world we live in.
 It's a totally normal purchase."

 Claim: Uranium One controls 20 percent of the U.S. uranium supply.